“The more that you read, the more things you will know. The more that you learn, the more places you will go.” – Dr Seuss

 English Intent Statement

 At Mersey Park Primary School, we believe that a high quality, effective English curriculum should develop children’s love of reading, writing and discussion.
-In an area of high disadvantage, weare even more passionate about ensuring all children become confident and enthusiastic lifelong readers and writers.
+In an area of high disadvantage, we are even more passionate about ensuring all children become confident and enthusiastic lifelong readers and writers.
+Our children are quickly taught to have a Mersey Park Mindset – giving them the resilience to succeed in all aspects of English.

 As many of our children enter school with limited vocabulary, we quickly work to expose them to a wealth of sounds, words, rhymes and stories.
 In Foundation Stage there is a huge emphasis on developing listening skills and early oracy.

 We believe that rigorous, daily, carefully structured direct phonics teaching provides the foundations for learning in literacy and helps our children to catch up from low starting points.
-For this reason, we teach our children in small focus groups.
-Once in Foundation 2, the children are taught to read daily in small, fluid guided reading groups.
+For this reason, we follow the Little Wandle letters and sounds revised programme.
+Once in Foundation 2, the children are taught to read in small, fluid guided reading groups.
 We also establish home reading and regular communication regarding reading at this point, something that is carried on throughout the school.
 We provide support sessions for our parents, helping them develop the skills and confidence they need to support phonics and reading at home.
 Interventions are quickly put in place for children who require it and regular tracking and assessment ensures that these children are identified swiftly.

 With high quality chosen texts, from a range of authors and cultures, at the heart of our English curriculum, we aim to expose all pupils to a wealth of great literature.
 We foster a love of language at Mersey Park and try to ensure that we expose our children to a range of challenging vocabulary, beyond their life experiences.
 We have an ethos where our children are word curious and excel at acquiring new vocabulary.
 The use of Word Walls and Word Pots help our children to retain new vocabulary and use it throughout their education.